Maintain a Small Flower and Herb Garden

 Take note of the following guidelines to maintain your small flower and herb garden:

-- 1Always remove the weeds.As you know, weeds are very invasive and they steal the water and nutrients meant for your flowers and herbs.Advertisement
+- 1As you know, weeds are very invasive and they steal the water and nutrients meant for your flowers and herbs.Always remove the weeds.Advertisement

-- 6Make sure not to overwater.Providing too much water will encourage rot in your flowers and herbs, specifically in the roots.Advertisement
+- 6Providing too much water will encourage rot in your flowers and herbs, specifically in the roots.Make sure not to overwater.Advertisement

 - Herbs require well-drained soil.